gabrieldim/Calculation-Cholesterol-Data-Science/README.md

 #### Cholesterol should be calculated from the given set of data.
 - Convolutional Layers is added.
 - Dence Layer has been added.
-- Additional arameters have been added.
+- Additional parameters have been added.
 - The accuracy is calculated.